openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 - *Primary constructor* that initializes its instance [1]_ own fields directly;

-- *Secondary constuctor* that uses another same-class constructor to initialize its instance fields.
+- *Secondary constructor* that uses another same-class constructor to initialize its instance fields.

 The syntax of both variations is the same: